-- (a) board and lodging on residential visits (not to exceed the costs). - (b) the proportionate costs for an individual child of activities wholly or mainly outside school hours ('optional extras') to meet the costs for: - (i) travel - (ii) materials and equipment - (iii) support staff costs - (iv) entrance fees - (v) insurance costs - (c) individual or group tuition in the playing of a musical instrument with the exception of those pupils in receipt of free school meals. - (d) re-sits for public examinations where no further preparation has been provided by the school. - (e) costs of non-prescribed examinations where no further preparation has been provided by the school. - (f) any other education, transport or examination fee unless charges are specifically prohibited. - (g) breakages and replacements as a result of damages caused wilfully or negligently by pupils. - (h) extra-curricular activities and school clubs except where being funded by "Pupil Premium or Pupil Premium Plus". - (i) Letting of the school premises or grounds (with the exception of charitable organisations agreed by Governors). - (j) Extended school care activities such as breakfast club, after school club, holiday clubs and "wrap around" nursery provision.
+- (a) board and lodging on residential visits (not to exceed the costs). - (b) the proportionate costs for an individual child of activities wholly or mainly outside school hours ('optional extras') to meet the costs for: - (i) travel - (ii) materials and equipment - (iii) support staff costs - (iv) entrance fees - (v) insurance costs - (c) individual or group tuition in the playing of a musical instrument with the exception of those pupils who may be considered for funding as per the Pupil Premium or Pupil Premium Plus Policy. - (d) re-sits for public examinations where no further preparation has been provided by the school. - (e) costs of non-prescribed examinations where no further preparation has been provided by the school. - (f) any other education, transport or examination fee unless charges are specifically prohibited. - (g) breakages and replacements as a result of damages caused wilfully or negligently by pupils. - (h) extra-curricular activities and school clubs with the exception of those pupils who may be considered for funding as per the Pupil Premium or Pupil Premium Plus Policy. - (i) Letting of the school premises or grounds, with the exception of charitable organisations which may be considered by Governors.

-- (k) Charges for materials or ingredients where the pupils wish to have the finished product. - (I) Cost of transport to take part in work experience.
+- (j) Extended school care activities such as breakfast club, after school club, holiday clubs and "wrap around" nursery provision. - (k) Charges for materials or ingredients where the pupils wish to have the finished product. - (I) Cost of transport to take part in work experience.